-This minor helps you to boost your learning not only of the law in its political and economic contexts but also your ability to read, listen, write and argue in English about legal issues, an indispensable skill in many working environments.
-It will culminate in an intensive moot court exercise, in which you will experience the law in practice.
+This minor helps you to boost your learning of the law in its social, political and economic contexts.
+At the same time, it enhances your ability to read, listen, write, and argue in English about legal issues, an indispensable skill in many working environments.
+The minor culminates in an intensive moot court exercise, in which you will experience the law in practice.

 The minor is organized in three separate courses:

 The information in the course catalogue is valid for the current academic year and may change for next year.
 In May the course catalogue is updated for the next academic year.